 - A DNC shall be scored as one more than the largest entry of all traveller series events.

-Whilst not formally part of the class rules, ITCA (GBR) is fortunate to have secured substantial sponsorship for the class.
-Sailors are encouraged to support our sponsors by following guidlines for the placement of sponsors logos on boats and sails, especially at national events.
-Two documents to help with this are Sponsorship advertising rules and Boat advertising guidlines
+ITCA (GBR) is fortunate to have secured substantial sponsorship for the class.
+Sailors are encouraged to support our sponsors by following guidelines for the placement of sponsors logos on boats and sails, especially at national events.
+Sponsorship and boat advertising rules can be found in the Class Rules that are available from the World Sailing website.